 If you experience profuse bleeding, you should first go to the emergency room before calling our office to follow up.

-Our Holland, MI emergency dentists at Lakeshore Dentistry know exactly what to do in a dental emergency, so don’t be afraid to give us a call!
-If you are experiencing a dental emergency, stop by our office or call us at (616) 399-3946.
+Our emergency dentists in Holland, MI, know exactly what to do in a dental emergency, so don’t be afraid to give us a call!
+If you are experiencing a dental emergency, call the Lakeshore Dentistry & Implant Center at (616) 399-3946.